The Solitude Project

 “Not all men are called to be hermits, but all men need enough silence and solitude in their lives to enable the deep inner voice of their own true self to be heard at least occasionally.
 When that inner voice is not heard, when man cannot attain to the spiritual peace that comes from being perfectly at one with his true self, his life is always miserable and exhausting...” —Thomas Merton

-With my Solitude project, I'm trying to find a visual that will make us seek that feeling of solitude and quiet interaction with an environment in a relaxed content state.
-My subjects (although sometimes there is no subject in a frame, just me behind the camera) appear as if time has stopped and they are simply absorbing the world around them without distractions.
+I want to inspire a viewer to seek that feeling of solitude and quiet interaction with a natural environment.
+My subjects appear as if time has stopped.
+They are absorbing the world around them without distractions.
+You can feel their relaxed content state even without seeing their faces.
 Another definition of the word “solitude” calls it a lonely unfrequented place with the absence of human activity.
 I’m also depicting that lonely unfrequented place as silence (which is often missing from our lives) and how we need to get back to it.
-I purposely compose my images that a person seems to be too small for a frame, but I believe that this "emptiness" help to enhance the main idea and give a viewer a real sense of scale.
+I compose my images that a person seems to be too small for a frame.
+That negative space, you can call it emptiness, help to enhance the main idea and give a viewer a real sense of scale.